An ultimate guide on how to create a product roadmap for software development

 Conclusion

 To sum up, roadmap development is a meticulous process that involves all links.
 You start at strategic goals, get the input, prioritize then design the road map, and finally task breakdown and development.
-Go forward, review, and iterate by keeping track of what you have accomplished so far.
-The final goal is the product launch where you will consider user feedback in the end.
+Go forward, review, and iterate by tracking what you have accomplished so far.
+The final goal is the developed MVP, where you will consider user feedback in the end.
 This way, your software development remains aligned with your strategic goals so that later on, they can be fully matched with the client’s vision.

 How do you create a product roadmap in Agile?